-Premium red Sichuan pepper should have a strong citrusy fragrance and taste as well as an intense numbing quality.
-Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
-We believe we are the first to (legally) import untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.
+Our hua jiao is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch in the U.S.

-Useage: Sichuan peppercorns are a "raw" spice and should be cooked before consumption.
-They should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
+Usage: Sichuan peppercorns should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
 More frequently they are toasted and ground to a coarse or fine powder.
 Alternatively, you can heat them in hot oil to infuse the flavor and remove the peppercorns altogether.

-To grind: Sort Sichuan peppercorns and discard any stray black seeds or twigs.
-Toast in a dry skillet or toaster oven until pods start to smell very fragrant, but do not brown them.
+To grind: Sort Sichuan peppercorns and discard any stray black seeds, twigs or thorns.
+Toast in a dry skillet or oven until pods start to smell very fragrant, but do not brown them.
 Let peppercorns cool, then grind in a spice or coffee grinder or in a mortar & pestle to your desired coarseness.
 If you desire a fine powder, sift out any yellow husks that don't break down.
 Sichuan pepper powder will retain its potent flavor and numbing punch for only a few weeks, so grind in small batches.
 (And never buy pre-ground Sichuan pepper powder if you want to experience the numbing quality of the spice.)

-To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Slate.
+To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.